kubernetes/community/contributors/design-proposals/pod-preset.md

 converted to an Initializer once that is fully ready.
 The proposal for Initializers can be found at [kubernetes/community#132](https://github.com/kubernetes/community/pull/132).

+#### PodPreset Exclude Annotation
+There may be instances where you wish for a pod to not be altered by any pod preset mutations.
+For these events, one can add an annotation in the pod spec of the form: `podpreset.admission.kubernetes.io/exclude: "true"`.

 #### Behavior